Mykrowave/azure-architect-playbook/networking/practice-exercises/Readme.md

 - Subnet to subnet can, by default, communicate
 - Associating a Network Security Group to a subnet requires they be in the same region
 - Can't figure out if there should be 1 NSG per subnet or if 1 Network Security Group per subnet.
 Follow KISS principal.
 The less you need to manage, the better - so try to arch it that way

+### (4) Service Endpoints
+- Network Security Group rules will override settings between storage account and subnet service endpoints.
+So, make sure that if you have a NSG associated to a subnet or vm, include rules there